lpapp-muw/EANM-AI-QC/README.md

 ## Introduction
 This repository contains basic teaching material, tutorials and educational videos for those interested to engage with quantum computing (QC) within the Euopean Association of Nuclear Medicine (EANM).
 Thus, the collection of materials here is intended for beginners with little to no knowledge in QC.
 In addition, we also share advanced materials containing tutorials, hands-on as well as code repositories.
 The repository is intended to be updated regularly, with eventually having an EANM AI Committee-created code base for QC as well.
+The initial version was made for the perspective paper:

+> The Dawn of Quantum AI in Nuclear Medicine: an EANM Perspective.
+L. Papp, D. Visvikis, M. Sollini, K. Shi, M. Kirienko.
+The EANM Journal, 2026.

 ## QC Concepts (Beginner)